pgrady3/EasyController3/README.md

 ## Improvements over the EasyController2

-* Reduced BOM cost from $70 to $36
+* Reduced BOM cost from $70 to $43
 * Uses more efficient synchronous PWM.
-5-10% greater efficiency under partial throttle operation
+Greater efficiency under partial throttle operation
 * Improved from duty-cycle control to torque-control, improving controllability and reducing current spikes
 * Added regenerative braking
 * Lowered quiescent power from 960 mW to 280 mW in a typical installation